our methodology

 Modeling

-Grounded in psychophysics and aligned with food industry ISO & ROI metrics, we developed proprietary Sensory Power Indices to quantify how individuals and populations perceive taste in both JAR peak value approach and their emotion states mapping.
-Before predicting acceptance, we measure the intensity and preference curves for key sensory and behavioural attributes; Now, this process is fully numerical, comparable and ready for reporting.
+Grounded in ontology-guided psychophysics and aligned with food industry ISO and ROI metrics, we developed proprietary Sensory Power Indices to quantify how individuals and populations perceive taste, through both JAR peak-value analysis and emotion-state mapping.
+Before predicting acceptance, we measure intensity and preference curves for every key sensory and behavioural attribute.
+The process is fully numerical, comparable across cohorts, and ready for reporting.

 03